tom-morgan00/Dominos-HomePage/README.md

 - Demo: https://tominos.netlify.app/

-This project is a simple frontend clone of the [Domino's Pizza website] (https://www.dominos.co.uk/).
+This project is a simple frontend clone of the [Domino's Pizza website](https://www.dominos.co.uk/).
 It is purely made up of HTML & CSS and is responsive to mobile, tablet and PC.

 ### Tools used:
 - HTML